SignTools/altserver-cert-dumper/README.md

-# AltServer Dump Proxy
+# AltServer Certificate Dumper

 > A proxy DLL for Windows to dump your developer account certificate from AltServer.

 There is no official way to obtain your developer account's certificate in Windows.
-AltServer does this under the hood, but for (security?) reasons, the certificate never touches your disk unprotected.
+[AltServer](https://altstore.io/) does this under the hood, but for (security?) reasons, the certificate never touches your disk unprotected.

-This project is a simple patch that will hook into AltServer and dump your certificate and password to your Desktop as AltStore processes them.
-The patch is completely transparent and will cause no side effects whatsoever.
+This project is a simple patch that will hook into AltServer and dump your certificate and password to your Desktop as they are processed.
+The patch is completely transparent and will cause no side effects.

 ## Usage

 ### Installing

+1. If you haven't already, install [AltServer](https://altstore.io/)
-1. Download the proxy `zlib1.dll` from the [releases](https://github.com/SignTools/altserver-cert-dumper/releases)
+2. Download this project's proxy `zlib1.dll` from the [releases](https://github.com/SignTools/altserver-cert-dumper/releases)
-2. Go to your AltServer's installation folder.
+3. Go to your AltServer's installation folder.
 By default, this is: `C:\Program Files (x86)\AltServer`
-3. Inside AltServer's folder, rename the original `zlib1.dll` to `zlib2.dll`
+4. Inside AltServer's folder, rename the original `zlib1.dll` to `zlib2.dll`
-4. Move the proxy `zlib1.dll` that you downloaded from this website inside AltServer's folder.
-You should end up with both `zlib1.dll` and `zlib2.dll` next to each other, and nothing should have been replaced.
+5. Move this project's proxy `zlib1.dll`, the one you just downloaded, inside AltServer's folder.
+You should end up with both `zlib1.dll` and `zlib2.dll` next to each other.
+Nothing should have been replaced.

 ### Dumping